Content

 What Is the Beck Depression Inventory and How to Use It

 Depression is a frequent psychiatric condition in the US.
+As per a 2020 report by the Centers for Disease Control and Prevention (CDC [1*] ), 18.4% of US adults have received a diagnosis of depression at some point.
 It has a negative impact on one’s feelings, thoughts, and behavior.
 Fortunately, it can be treated.

 Beck Depression Inventory (BDI) is the most widely used depression test.
 This helpful tool helps to understand whether a person requires medical attention for their symptoms and what is the extent of depression.